Chloë Sevigny: Legacy and influence

+In 2023, she held a clothing sale in New York, selling "over 90 percent" of the clothes she had been storing.
+The proceeds reportedly went to storage and charity.
+Vogue noted that the success of the sale marked the continuation of Sevigny's "it girl" reputation, though Sevigny had indicated recently that she no longer identified with the label.

-Critical reception of her fashion and style has been extensively written about by both designers and fashion stylists and has generally proved favorable.
+Both designers and fashion stylists have extensively written about her fashion and style, which has generally proved favorable.
 American designer Marc Jacobs wrote of Sevigny in 2001: "The fashion world is fascinated by her.
 Because not only is she talented, young and attractive, she stands out in a sea of often clichéd looking actresses."
 In terms of her own personal style, Sevigny cited the Australian film Picnic at Hanging Rock (1975), which features schoolgirls dressed in elaborate Victorian clothing, as a major inspiration; she has also cited it as one of her favorite films.

-She has also been outspoken in her favoritism of vintage clothing over designer pieces: "I still prefer to buy vintage over spending it all on one designer", she told The Times.
+She has been outspoken in her favoritism of vintage clothing over designer pieces: "I still prefer to buy vintage over spending it all on one designer", she told The Times.
 "I'll go to Resurrection or Decades and be like, 'Oh, I'm going to buy everything,' but a lot of it is extremely expensive, so I'll go to Wasteland and satisfy that urge and it's not too hard on the pocketbook.
 Then there's this place called Studio Wardrobe Department where everything is like three dollars".

 Actor Drew Droege has, since 2011, performed in a web series titled Chloë, featuring Droege's drag impersonation of Sevigny.